binkley/kotlin-dice/README.md

 vulnerabilities

 Use `./mvnw` (Maven) or `./batect build` (Batect) to build, run tests, and create a demo program.
 Use `./roll` or `./batect demo` to run the demo.

-CI uses [Batect](https://batect.dev/) to verify the build and behavior, so an easy way for you to check your changes before pushing to GitHub.
+CI uses [Batect](https://batect.dev/) to verify builds and behavior, so an easy way for you to check your changes before pushing to GitHub.

 ## Dice expression syntax

-Parsing dice expressions turn out to be an interesting programming problem.
+Parsing dice expressions turns out to be an interesting programming problem.
 This project implements a mashup of several dice expression syntaxes, drawing inspiration from: